norgard7/stock-finder/README.md

 - **Company stock summary**
 - **A selection of 3 related articles to the company's stocks**
 <br>
-When the search is made, select an option from the _Select Stock Company_ dropdown.
-In the _Recent Searches_ sidebar, the option selected will be available, so repeated searches are not necessary.
+<p>When the search is made, select an option from the <em>Select Stock Company</em> dropdown.
+In the <em>Recent Searches</em> sidebar, the option selected will be available, so repeated searches are not necessary.</p>

 ## User Interface